hpvsim/hpvsim_india/README.md

 # HPVsim model for India

-This repository includes the code for creating and calibrating a model oof HPV transmission and progression in India.
+This repository includes the code for creating and calibrating a model of HPV transmission and progression in India.
 The repository is organized to support reproducing the figures and analyses of the HPVsim methods manuscript.

 ## Organization

 The repository is organized as follows:

 ### Inputs
-- `data` includes all the input datafiles used for making and validating the model
+- `data` includes all the input datafiles used for making and validating the model.
-- `behavior_inputs.py` contains additional behavioral input parameters
+- `behavior_inputs.py` contains additional behavioral input parameters.

 ### Running scripts
 - `run_sim.py` contains separate methods for running the sim, extracting sexual behavior, running and plotting a calibration, and running multiple parsets.
 In order to use the plotting scripts described below, these functions must be run first.